 Roll the Clothes & Use Packing Cubes

-Now, let’s dive into the following steps to how to pack your clothes in a duffel bag?
+Now, let’s dive into the following steps on how to pack your clothes in a duffel bag.

 - Roll your clothes in a cylindrical shape

 - Keep each one in place with the help of a rubber band

 - Place each item neatly in a row